rubalo/rubalo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Home Energy Storage System (HESS)
+- 🔭 I’m currently working on a personnal project to ramp up on cloud and AI subjects
-- 📫 How to reach me: please don't but if you do you can ...
 - 💬 Ask me about software development
 - 🥁 Teach me something about drums
+- 🎄 Finally finished advent of code 2024 !
+Ready for 2025...
 - ⚡ Fun fact: a group of flamingos is called a "flamboyance."

 <!--